khanmdsohel02/-BicycleParts-BD-server/README.md

 ## What has been done in the project

 -  The website has a navigator and a dropdown menu has been added to the navbar.
-The navbar has to show the user profile or username
+The navbar has to show the user profile or user

 - It uses tailwindcss, react, react hot toast, etc. to create a full stack website.